sysulq/enhanced-limit-conn-nginx-module/README.md

 enhanced-limit-conn-nginx-module
 ================================

-This is a enhanced limit conn nginx module.
+This is an enhanced limit conn nginx module.

 ###Feature